DamianPope/QHack_2022/README.md

 # QHack_2022
-My solutions to QHack 2022 problems I solved
+My solutions to QHack 2022 problems that I've solved.